YuliiaBi1a/airlines-api/README.md

 enable comprehensive management of users, flights, reservations, and destinations, with advanced features such as secure authentication via Basic Auth and JWT.
 The system must not allow the selection of flights without available seats or those that have exceeded the deadline.
-The project will be implemented using Java 21, Maven and PostgreSQL
+The project will be implemented using Java 21, Maven and PostgreSQL.

 ## 🚀Key Features
 ### 👤 User Management